2lambda123/HP_Device_and_Bios-Hacking/README.md

 mokutil --delete MOK*.der
 ```

-If you want, set root password:
+* If you want, set root password:
 ```sh
 sudo mokutil --root-pw
 ```

-....or a custom password
+* ....or a custom password
 ```sh
 sudo mokutil --password
 input password:
 input password again:
 ```

-Rebooted and answer the questions (comming soon more detailed) and see if the keys has been deleted ;)
+* Rebooted and answer the questions (comming soon more detailed) and see if the keys has been deleted ;)

 * Enjoy the removal of the old keys!
-Pwnz!
+You Pwnz!

 #### Create your own keys/setup enrollment